Is Repaglinide Really the Game Changer in Diabetes Treatment?

 The way it works is almost like flipping a switch: as soon as you eat, repaglinide prompts insulin secretion, reducing the blood sugar surge that typically follows a meal.

-Unlike some other diabetes medications, repaglinide’s action is short-lived, meaning it works best when taken right before meals and doesn’t stay in the body long afterward.
+Unlike some other diabetes medications, repaglinide’s action is short-lived, meaning it works best when taken right before meals and does not stay in the body long afterward.

 This targeted action makes it a favorite for those who need flexibility in their meal times, but it also raises questions about whether its quick fix is enough for long-term control.